alinex/node-fs/README.md

 [![Dependency Status] (https://gemnasium.com/alinex/node-fs.png)](https://gemnasium.com/alinex/node-fs)

 Like some other packages this module adds some functions to the nodes fs package.
-It's design as a drop-in replacement.
+It's designed as a drop-in replacement.
 It uses also [graceful-fs](https://github.com/isaacs/node-graceful-fs) to normalize behavior across different platforms and environments, and to make filesystem access more resilient to errors.